wso2/docs-is/en/identity-server/5.9.0/docs/administer/identity-related-tables.md

 # Identity Related Tables

 This section lists out all the identity related tables and their attributes in the WSO2 Identity Server database.

----

 #### IDN_BASE_TABLE

 This table is used to provide information related to the server setup.
-It has only one column, `PRODUCT_NAME`, which contains a row with the value `WSO2 Identity Server`.
+It has only one column `(PRODUCT_NAME)`, which contains a row with the value “WSO2 Identity Server”.

----

 #### IDN_OAUTH_CONSUMER_APPS

-This table is used when adding OAuth/OpenID Connect configuration as the inbound authentication configuration for a service provider.
+This table is used when adding OAuth/OpenID Connect Configuration as Inbound Authentication Configuration for a Service Provider.
 The following table lists out the columns and the values they contain.

 | Column           | Description                                                |